Even thinking about Cocomelon makes me cringe.

 Ada Twist, Scientist is available on Netflix.

-3. Emily’s Wonder Lab
+Emily’s Wonder Lab

 Emily Calandrelli is an MIT grad, accomplished aerospace engineer, and fellow mom with a passion for explaining complex science to kids (and to adults — let’s just be honest here).
 She showcases relatively easy-to-replicate experiments on each episode and does a great job teaching the basics of the scientific method.
 I love how she emphasizes that being wrong is OK, it just means you have to think about it more and try again.
 As a mom, I think it’s awesome that she filmed this whole series while she was very pregnant, and she is a great, real-life role model.
 I know I’m not alone when I say Netflix needs to bring us a second season of this gem.

-Emily’s Wonder Lab is available on Netflix.
+Emily’s Wonder Lab is available on Netflix

-5. Octonauts (and Octonauts: Above and Beyond)
+Octonauts (and Octonauts: Above and Beyond)

-Octonauts is a classic series where explorers help sea creatures whenever there is trouble, and they’ve recently expanded their rescue missions to all kinds of different habitats outside the ocean.
+Octonauts” is a classic series where explorers help sea creatures whenever there is trouble, and they’ve recently expanded their rescue missions to all kinds of different habitats outside the ocean.
 They explore, explain, and spotlight amazing animals.
 Captain Barnacles and crew always save the day and have really cool, albeit implausible, rescue vehicles.
 I have to admit I prefer the “old school” Octonauts episodes, as they’re not as over the top as the new ones.

 Octonauts and Octonauts: Above and Beyond are available on Netflix.

-6. Izzy’s Koala World
+Izzy’s Koala World

 In this documentary series, Izzy and her family rescue koalas on an island off the coast of Australia.
 Izzy’s mom is a veterinarian, and together they rehabilitate koalas in need.
-It’s an especially great choice for kids who love animals and have a passion for protecting them.
+It’s an especially great show for kids who love animals and have a passion for protecting them.
 Personally, I find it extra appealing because I like the calm and relatively soft-spoken protagonists.
 As a parent, this one is a no brainer — who doesn’t love fuzzy, baby koalas?

 Izzy’s Koala World is available on Netflix.